What is Salagen?

 if you use a bronchodilator to treat a breathing disorder.

-FDA pregnancy category C. It is not known whether pilocarpine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+FDA pregnancy category C. It is not known whether Salagen will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Salagen.

 It is not known whether pilocarpine passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.